Carcraftz/TLS-Fingerprint-API/README.md

 ## How to use:

 Deploy this server somewhere.
 Localhost is preferrable to reduce latency.
+The go source code is given if you want to build it yourself on any platform (windows, macos, linux).
+I will also be attaching a prebuilt windows exe if you don't want to build it yourself

 Modify your code to make requests to the server INSTEAD of the endpoint you want to request.
 Ex: If running on localhost, make requests to http://127.0.0.1:8082.
 Make sure to also remove any code that uses a proxy in the request.